Child Friendly Cities Initiative

 Through this flexible, dynamic, child rights-focused framework, neighborhoods become safer, schools and health systems function better, infrastructure is strengthened and communities are improved for all citizens.

 The initiative launched globally in 1996 to protect children’s rights in an increasingly urbanized and decentralized world.
-Since its inception, CFCI has been adopted in over 3,000 municipalities in 57 countries.
+Since its inception, CFCI has been adopted in over 500 municipalities in over 40 countries.

 On Aug.
 12, 2020, International Youth Day, UNICEF USA launched the Child Friendly Cities Initiative in the United States.
-Decatur, Georgia; Houston, Texas; Johnson City, Tennessee; Minneapolis, Minnesota; Prince George's County, Maryland and San Francisco, California represent the first cohort to partner with UNICEF USA to implement an ambitious, two-year process toward recognition as a UNICEF Child Friendly City or County.
+Boulder, Colorado; Decatur, Georgia; Houston, Texas; Minneapolis, Minnesota; Prince George's County, Maryland and Alton, Illinois represent the first cohort to partner with UNICEF USA to implement an ambitious, multi-year process toward recognition as a UNICEF Child Friendly City or County.

 A Child Friendly City takes actions to improve the welfare of kids — while also creating pathways for their voices to be heard

-To gain recognition as a Child Friendly City, government officials and community leaders — including children and youth — in the six locales conduct a situation analysis of child well-being in their respective city or county.
-Based on the findings, and with guidance from UNICEF, the communities set out to implement an action plan that prioritizes the best interests of children and youth within their local policies.
+To gain recognition as a UNICEF Child Friendly Community, government officials and community leaders — including children and youth engage stakeholders and conduct a situation analysis of child well-being in their respective city or county.
+Based on the findings, and with guidance from UNICEF USA, the communities set out to implement an Action Plan that prioritizes the best interests of children and youth within their local policies, programs and services.

 To find out, just ask the kids who live there.